MrOnlineCoder/GleedSDL/README.md

 ## Hardware acceleration

 For now, it does not support it, only accelerations available are implemented by codecs themselves (like multithreading, maybe).
 I have not yet researched this topic so far.

+## Memory usage

+This library uses quite a lot of dynamic memory allocations, but in general it should not have much impact on memory usage, as most allocations are for one-frame buffers.

+Although, as an option, you may explicitly call `SDLMovie_PreloadAudioStream` to preload whole audio track into memory for a smoother playback at a cost of longer loading time and higher memory usage.

 ## License